 The TargetGHG Collaborative Technology Development Program represents a funding partnership between OCE and SDTC.
-For this call for applications (“Call”), the Funders have partnered to accept Expressions of Interest (“EOIs”) from Canadian small and medium enterprises (“SMEs”) who request funding for an innovative technology development and demonstration project for GHG reduction technologies.
-SMEs are responsible for large amounts of innovation and are a source of many new GHG reduction technologies.
-The SMEs are required to develop Consortium Partnerships which may include, industrial large emitters, other SMEs, large enterprises and academic institutions.
-The goal is to accelerate commercialization of technologies that benefit Ontario, Canada and globally through GHG reductions, enterprise development, and economic growth.
+For this call for applications (“Call”), the Funders have partnered to accept Expressions of Interest (“EOIs”) from Canadian small and medium enterprises (“SMEs”) who request funding for an innovative technology development and demonstration project for GHG emission reduction technologies.
+SMEs are responsible for large amounts of innovation and are a source of many new clean technologies.
+The SMEs are required to develop Consortium Partnerships which may include industrial large emitters, other SMEs, large enterprises and academic institutions.
+The goal is to accelerate commercialization of technologies that benefit Ontario, Canada and globally through GHG reductions, enterprise development and economic growth.

 Expressions of Interest may be for development and demonstration of innovative technologies in the following strategic investment areas, including and not limited to: